-|Position Title||Typical Age Range||Base Salary + Bonus (USD)||Carry||Timeframe for Promotion|
+|Position Title||Typical Age Range||Base Salary + Bonus (USD)||Carry||Time for Promotion to Next Level|

 |Senior Associate||26-32||$250-$400K||Small||2-3 years|

 |Vice President (VP)||30-35||$350-$500K||Growing||3-4 years|

 |Managing Director (MD) or Partner||36+||$700-$2M||Very Large||N/A|

 At smaller firms, more Associates come from middle-market and even boutique banks; some management consultants and Big 4 and corporate development professionals also get in.

-Private Equity has become a highly-competitive and sought-after field.
+Private equity has become a highly competitive and sought-after field.

-Some of the relevant courses offered by Mergers & Inquisitions and Breaking Into Wall Street include:
+Some of the courses offered by Mergers & Inquisitions and Breaking Into Wall Street include:

 Completing these courses will help you win interviews and job offers for roles that pay $150K+, and position you for careers in private equity.